 - Campers.
 We have one of these- 15′.
 The days of piling five people in one for sleeping are over.
 The idea of 7×24 radio operations and sleeping in the same vehicle is a no. Several of the power trailers have 30A RV (2x115V) outlets to support the campers.

 - Motorhomes.
 These are popular and abundant.
 We have not seen a use case for these in the real world.
+They tend to be costly and cannot be loaned out.
 We had several at Field Day.

 - Large (>10KW) gensets.
 We have now two.